williamium3000/diverse-cotraining/README.md

     └── resnet101_dct.pth
 ```

-**Note**: the ResNet variants all use official weights and we have pretrained dct resnet with comparable performance as ResNet couterparts.
+**Note**: The ResNet variants all use official weights and we have pretrained DCT ResNet with comparable performance as ResNet couterparts.
 More details can be found in our paper.
 ### Dataset:

 - Pascal: [JPEGImages](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) | [SegmentationClass](https://drive.google.com/file/d/1ikrDlsai5QSf2GiSUR3f8PZUzyTubcuF/view?usp=sharing)